Skip to main content

 Rice weevils are particularly common because rice is bought in large bags that sit in pantries for months.
 The rice itself may carry eggs that hatched in warm storage conditions.

-When you buy a new bag of rice, freeze it for 4 days before opening it for pantry storage.
+One extra step worth taking with rice specifically: when you buy a new bag of rice, freeze it for 4 days before opening it for pantry storage.
 This kills any eggs that came in with the bag.
+Once frozen and thawed, transfer directly into an airtight container.
+Do not return it to the original bag.

 How to Prevent Weevils from Coming Back

 Quick answer: Store all dry goods in airtight containers with a silicone-sealed lid.
-This single change is the most effective weevil prevention method available more effective than repellents, pesticides, or rotating stock alone.
+This single change is the most effective weevil prevention method available — more effective than repellents, pesticides, or rotating stock alone.

 Prevention is simple once you understand how weevils operate.
 They need two things: access to food and room temperature conditions.
 Remove access, and they cannot establish.